danielnelson37/problem-set-2_1/fellow-submissions/enmanuel-delanuez.md

 This code snippet declares a variable with the boolean value `true`.
 The ternary operator `?` takes the first operand `isCorrect` preceeding it and determines whether it is or *truthy* or *falsy*.
 If truthy, the operand to following it will be executed.
 Else, the operand following `:` will be executed.

 4. What is the difference between using the _strict_ and _non-strict_ equality operators?
-    - *Strict* equality operators only evaluate their operands if they are of the same data type. *Abstract*, or *non-strict* equality operators will coerce their operands to match data types as best it can before comparing.
+    - *Strict* equality operators only evaluate to true if their operands are of the same data type and value. *Abstract*, or *non-strict* equality operators will coerce their operands to match data types as best it can before comparing values.

 5. What are the seven JavaScript data types?
 Which of these are considered _primitive_?
     - The seven JS data types are: